encode/uvicorn/docs/index.md

         await client.send({'accept': True})
 ```

+A connection can be terminated either by sending `'accept': False` as the
+initial reply message, or by sending `'close': True` to an already established
+connection.

 ## Incoming & outgoing data

 Now that we're able to establish an incoming connection, we'll want to actually